adrianolszewski/Logistic-regression-is-regression/README.md

 <img src="https://github.com/adrianolszewski/Logistic-regression-is-regression/assets/95669100/5a709edf-bba7-4c0c-bd4e-9669156a4686"/>
 </p>

-Finally I decided to write a few words about this \"issue\".
+Finally I decided to write a few words about this "issue".
 I write from the perspective of a clinical biostatistician, working in clinical trials - part of the pharmaceutical industry responsible for both existing and new therapies (drugs, procedures, devices) evaluation and approval.
 Here the logistic regression is the key regression algorithm, used to answer questions about treatment efficacy and safety based on the data from clinical trials with binary endpoints (success/failure).
-And yes, that\'s true - I have never used it for classification during the whole time of my professional work.
+And yes, that's true - I have never used it for classification during the whole time of my professional work.

 # Birth of the logistic regression and the\...
 Nobel Prize